mayankkapoor/openstack-python-sdk-tutorial/README.md

 ...
 ```

-Congratulations, you've connected to openstack using the Openstack SDK.
+Congratulations, you've connected to Openstack using the Openstack SDK.
 Now, let's try to create and delete a virtual machine (server).

+## Create a virtual machine server using Openstack SDK
+The app.py has a function "create_server" which takes in GET parameters from the browser to create a volume and then a server.

+Type http://localhost:8080/create_server?server_name=server1&volume_size=2 into the browser.
+This will create an instance with volume of size 2 GiB and name "server1".